12 critical mistakes to avoidwhen considering a separation or divorce

 I have a friend whose brothers and sisters would artfully pile their Christmas gifts to see who had the most.
 The number of gifts didn’t matter; the winner would be the one who could construct the highest pile.
 Sometimes when working out division of property, our first reaction is to put dollar values on the different properties and then try to divide them in a way that would be financially equitable but also come out the winner with the “highest pile.”

-While thinking about division of property, each party should also try to identify what they each need and why they need it.
+While thinking about Equitable Distribution, each party should also try to identify what they each need and why they need it.

 Aside from adding up the dollar numbers of one’s assets, one person may want something which is worth more to him or her than its dollar value, and in return be willing to give up something else which cost in dollars may be higher but has more value to the other person.